Subhashree-Nayak507/Image_Search/README.md

 - Query is sent to a backend route, which calls the **Pixabay API**
 - API response is parsed and displayed as a gallery of images

+## 🧩 UI/UX Design

+This app uses **shadcn/ui + Tailwind CSS** to deliver:

+- Minimalist, accessible components
+- Responsive grid layout for the image gallery
+- Consistent theme and modern design
+- Customizable cards, buttons, and inputs with shadcn/ui

 ## Setup

 ### 1. Clone the Repository